 Millwright certificate and AAS programs are offered by many state and community colleges throughout the country.
-Students have a number of factors to consider when choosing a millwright program.
+Programs are typically one to two years in length.

-Programs differ in the general education courses they offer.
-Some programs require more algebra and physics; others require more humanities courses like history, English and sociology.
+- Programs differ in that some programs require more algebra and physics; others require more humanities courses like history, English and sociology.